 Dark Days is a documentary made by Marc Singer, a British filmmaker.
-The film follows a group of people living in an darkdays_posterabandoned section of the New York City underground railway system, more precisely the area of the so-called Freedom Tunnel.
+The film follows a group of people living in an abandoned section of the New York City underground railway system, more precisely the area of the so-called Freedom Tunnel.

 Singer had befriended many in New York’s homeless community and after hearing of people living underground in abandoned tunnel systems, he met and became close to a group of people living in The Freedom Tunnel community stretching north from Penn Station past Harlem.